marc2o/Zettlr-Custom-CSS/readme.md

 However, since the newer Versions of Zettlr really do look so beautiful, I stripped down my custom CSS to just a few basic things:

 - Font
+- Use macOS accent color instead of theme color
 - The same size for text and headings
 - Neutral grey background color
 - End-of-paragraph marker

-Looks best with the _Berlin_ theme, Adapts to dark and light mode.
+Looks best with the _Berlin_ theme, adapts to dark and light mode.

-Should at least work with the macOS and Windows versions.

-**Please note:** There are three versions.

-1. one for Zettlr up to version 2.3
-2. one for version 3.0 to 3.2
-3. one for version 3.0.3
+Only tested on macOS, but should work with Windows version, too.

 ## How to use

-1. Open Zettlr.
+1. Open Zettlr (3.2+).
 2. Switch to **Berlin** theme
 2. Go to **Zettlr > Assets Manager**
 3. Switch to **Custom CSS**